epi155/emsql-maven-plugin/doc/ConfigYaml.md

 mark after the data type indicates that the field is nullable in the database (kotlin style).

-The currently managed field types are shown in the following:
+The currently managed field types are shown in the following:<br/>
 4.1) Tables<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;[4.1.1) String Data Types](typeString.md)<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;[4.1.2) Numeric Data Types](typeNumber.md)<br/>